betrusted-io/xous-core/services/gam/README.md

 The goal is to have this module work in close conjunction with the `graphics-server`, and all other modules would route abstract UI requests through this module.

 ## Structure
+At a high level, you can think of the GAM as a firewall around the `graphics-server`.
+The `graphics-server` has no concept of what pixel belongs where; it's happy to mutate a pixel that is anywhere within the physical hardware framebuffer.

+Giving processes direct access to `graphics-server` means that a less trusted program could draw into an OS-reserved area, thus presenting false information to a user.
+The GAM solves this problem by dividing the screen into `Canvas` objects.

 ### Canvas

-A `Canvas` is a minimal data structure that defines a physical region of the screen that will display a set of primitives. `Canvas` structures are domiciled in the UI server, and are considered trusted by default, although there is a flag that can be cleared to make everything within it untrusted.
+A `Canvas` is a minimal data structure that defines a physical region of the screen that will display a set of primitives. `Canvas` structures are domiciled in the GAM server, and are considered trusted by default, although there is a flag that can be cleared to make everything within it untrusted.

 Each `Canvas` has a 128-bit GUID.
 Application processes that wish to draw something to the screen must refer to a `Canvas` by its 128-bit GUID; it is up to the GAM to not share secure GUIDs with insecure processes.

-The `Canvas` selection is modal on a per-connection basis.
-In other words, an application can request several `Canvas` objects to draw on, but it must first send a `SelectCanvas` command first to pick the right `Canvas`.
-By default, the last requested `Canvas` is the default `Canvas` for a given connection to the GAM.

-The region of the physical screen that can be drawn on by a `Canvas` is defined by a `clip_rect`.
+Thus the security of a `Canvas` rests in the difficulty of guessing the 128-bit GUID, and also in the system not leaking GUIDs.

+Every GAM drawing object includes the GUID of the `Canvas` to which it should be drawn.
+Upon receiving a draw request, it validates that the GUID exists, and applies any other relevant rules (for example, a higher security process can use the GAM to prohibit all drawing of lower security processes by marking their `Canvas` as not drawable).

+All GAM drawing objects specify pixel offsets from a `(0,0)` top-left coordinate system.
+The GAM then handles translating these offsets from a virtual `(0,0)` Canvas offset to a physical region of a screen through the `clip_rect` record within the `Canvas`.
 The coordinate space of the `clip_rect` is fixed to the screen's coordinates, that is, `(0,0)` in the top left, X increasing to the right, Y increasing down.

-A `Canvas` stores a `pan_offset`.
-If the pan offset is `(0,0)`, then the top left corner of the `clip_rect` corresponds to data drawn at location `(0,0)` inside the `Canvas`.
-The `pan_offset` is added to every coordinate inside the objects that refer to a `Canvas` at render time; this allows for easy implementation of panning and scrolling.
+A `Canvas` also stores a `pan_offset`.
+The `pan_offset` is added to every coordinate inside the objects that refer to a `Canvas` and then the result is clipped with `clip_rect`; this allows for easy implementation of panning and scrolling.
+(Note: this feature is largely untested as of March 2021)

 A `Canvas` has a `trust_level` associated with it.
 Higher numbers are more trusted; 255 is the highest level of trust.
 Rules for drawing are as follows: